 Rupanyup – Julia Volchkova (2017)

-At the southern end of the trail Rupanyup is the only mural to have been painted onto steel grain silos.
+First on the Silo Art Trail at the southern end is Rupanyup.
+It is also the only mural to have been painted onto steel grain silos.
 As such it’s also the smallest silo on the trail, yet once you’re in front of it you wouldn’t know that.
 The artist is Julia Volchkova, a Russian painter from Siberia.
 Her mural shows two delicate portraits.
 Blending in against the metal exterior of the silo her work shows two local young people, Ebony Baker and Jordan Weidemann.
 Julia wanted to create a piece which captured the importance of sport and community in rural areas.
-Ebony is captured in her netball outfit whilst Jordan is shown in his Aussie Rules kit.
+Ebony is pictured wearing her netball outfit whilst Jordan is shown in his Aussie Rules kit.

 Sheep Hills – Adnate (2016)